rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

 All that remains is to define the code for your role's tasks in `tasks/main.yml`.

 Once all this is working well, you can use this role in your playbooks.
-You will be able to use your role without worrying about the technical aspect of its tasks while customizing its operation with variables.
+You will be able to use your role without worrying about the technical aspect of its tasks, while customizing its operation with variables.

 ### Practical work: create a first simple role

-Let's implement this with a "go anywhere" role start that will create a default user and install software packages.
+Let's implement this with a "go anywhere" role that will create a default user and install software packages.
 This role can be systematically applied to all your servers.

 #### Variables

-We will create for all of our servers a `rockstar` user.
-As we don't want this user to be overrided, let's define it in the `vars/main.yml`:
+We will create a `rockstar` user on all of our servers.
+As we don't want this user to be overridden, let's define it in the `vars/main.yml`:

 ```
 ---